immcantation/alakazam/docs/topics/junctionAlignment.md

-**calcJunctionAlignment** - *Calculate junction region alignment properties*
+**junctionAlignment** - *Calculate junction region alignment properties*

 Description
 --------------------

-`calcJunctionLength` determines the number of deleted germline nucleotides in the junction region and the number of V gene and J gene nucleotides in the CDR3.
+`junctionAlignment` determines the number of deleted germline nucleotides in the junction region and the number of V gene and J gene nucleotides in the CDR3.

 Usage
 --------------------
 ```
-calcJunctionAlignment(
+junctionAlignment(
 data,
 germline_db,
 v_call = "v_call",